-This topic contains 19 replies, has 3 voices, and was last updated by Lloyd Sikes 6 months ago.
+- This topic has 19 replies, 2 voices, and was last updated 1 month ago by Mel.

 “I am working on an art installation for a holiday event in midtown Detroit- we will have five 10 foot tall musical sculptures and…we wanted to…amplify them, which is where the piezos came in.
 I’m wiring up the first one the this weekend, to try out the set up (…we’re tying together 3 piezos to send into the Cortado).
 If things go well I’ll have an order coming for 4-5 more next Monday.”